gibbs/phileBreadcrumbs/readme.md

 ================

 A [PhileCMS](https://github.com/PhileCMS/Phile) plugin that generates breadcrumbs.
-The plugin returns an array leaving and adds no markup allowing you to use it how you want.
+The plugin returns an array and adds no markup allowing you to use it how you want.

 ## 1. Installation